Japan Display sets IPO price at bottom of guidance

 "Since the drop in the latter half of 2013 was so great, we expect the price to bottom out," he said.

-Japan Display, formed in 2012 from the merger of struggling display units at Hitachi Ltd (6501.T), Sony Corp (6758.T) and Toshiba Corp (6502.T), last week set a range of 900 to 1,100 yen for the offering as it prepares for a March 19 listing on the Tokyo Stock Exchange.
+Japan Display, formed in 2012 from the merger of struggling display units at Hitachi Ltd, Sony Corp and Toshiba Corp, last week set a range of 900 to 1,100 yen for the offering as it prepares for a March 19 listing on the Tokyo Stock Exchange.

 That had already marked a modest retreat from a reference price of 1,100 yen announced with its original listing plan last month.